 It is not possible to see the future, but countries smaller than a sovereign independent Puerto Rico exist in the world, and Puerto Rico would make its own decisions.

-An Associated Republic of Puerto Rico
+A Freely Associated State of Puerto Rico

 First, there is no agreement on the terms of this association, and it cannot be decided before the vote proposed in The Puerto Rico Statehood Act.
-While there are three free associated states (associated republics) in existence and the federal government has made many clear statements about this type of relationship, the various political parties of Puerto Rico are not on the same page when they discuss this option.
+While there are three free associated states in existence and the federal government has made many clear statements about this type of relationship, the various political parties of Puerto Rico are not on the same page when they discuss this option.

 Here are a few examples: